4sskick/go_docker/READme.md

    - The resulting executable will be located within your project directory inside the container.

+**Recommended build && run**

+The method will using Dev Container which is an Extension

+- open command `ctrl + shift + p` and type `Dev Containers Add dev container configuration file`
+- choose `Add Configuration to user data folder` and choose `From docker-compose.yml`
+- vscode will proceed the necessary setup and config
+- after some times vscode will run the container on defined image from docker compose file

 **Next(?)**

     - Installing Modules or Frameworks: